Leaders in Health Equity and Women’s Health to Receive 2017 Marion Spencer Fay Award and Special Lifetime Achievement Award

 "The two trailblazing women we honor this year embody the qualities and contributions for which the award was established," said Lynn Yeakel, director of the Institute for Women's Health and Leadership.
 "I know that Dr. Fay would be proud of Drs.
 Simon and Pinn."

 The Marion Spencer Fay Award, which includes a $10,000 honorarium, will be presented on Tuesday, November 14, 2017, at the Pyramid Club in Philadelphia.
 Simon will deliver the annual Marion Spencer Fay Award Lecture at 4:30 p.m. and a reception will follow.
-Her lecture is titled "Secret sauces and secret menus: A primer on navigating the professoriate in the 21st century."
-She will discuss how architecture, engineering, secret menus and sauces impact careers, and will weave in her own journey through this labyrinth.
+Her lecture is titled "Moving the Needle on Women's Health Equity."

 Marion Spencer Fay, PhD, was dean and president of Woman's Medical College of Pennsylvania (a predecessor institution of Drexel University College of Medicine) from 1946 to 1963.
 The National Board for Women in Medicine established this award in her name in 1963 to recognize her pioneering leadership.
 Drexel University College of Medicine maintains the traditions of the Woman's Medical College and the Medical College of Pennsylvania that reflect a 167-year legacy of excellence.